How to Create Certificates of Conformity in Airtable Automatically

 Email delivery configuration in TypeFlow showing recipient, subject, and body fields

-After each generation, the CoC is automatically sent to your customer as a PDF attachment.
-This works with all three generation methods - email sends in the background without blocking document generation.
+After each generation, the CoC is sent as a PDF attachment.
+This works with all three generation methods.

 Adding E-Signatures to Your Certificates of Conformity